Remenix-YT/Discord-Token-Grabber-no-Download-/README.md

 Sub to my YT  Remenix-YT

-Updates Now version 1.2 is out new stuff has been added to the scripts fetures
+Updates Now version 1.2 is out new stuff has been added to the script go to the Wiki or to The   Updates File to see updates

+Login Script is out in Beta and should be out of Beta by June or early July